|

 of concerns, for example, allows programmers, graphic artists, authors, layout specialists,

-indeed, they provide a logical, simple approach to federate computer farms into efficientcollaborativeplatforms.
-SERVICE BUS Aserviceplatform resulting from service oriented design and supporting a service oriented
+indeed, they provide a logical, simple approach to federate computer farms into efficient collaboration platforms.
+SERVICE BUS A service platform resulting from service oriented design and supporting a service oriented

 DNAOS